neon experience (2025): How good is the Swiss neobank after the big relaunch?

 For us, the savings function plays a subordinate role, as we prefer to invest free funds.
 Hard-boiled savers will be particularly interested in the savings feature, which allows different projects to be saved not only manually but also automatically.

 Unfortunately, neon’s interest rates on savings deposits have been continuously reduced in recent months and are currently at 0%.
-So if you value a (slightly) higher interest rate on your savings deposits, you are better off with Yuh in our experience.
+So if you value a higher interest rate on your savings deposits, our experience shows that you are often better off with Yuh.

 Our neon experience with investing